Player Profile

 His involvement in the 2019 win, which captured the imagination of the nation, earned him an MBE in the New Year’s Honours list.

-Whilst his appearances for Lancashire are more sporadic than regular due to commitments elsewhere with England and at the Indian Premier League, he will continue to light up Emirates Old Trafford for some time yet.
+His appearances for Lancashire are more sporadic than regular due to commitments elsewhere with England and at the Indian Premier League.
+He didn’t play at all for the county in 2024, for example, with injury also a contributing factor.

 He first moved to Lancashire from his home county Somerset ahead of the 2014 season in order to boost his chances of Test Match cricket, and he debuted in the longest format that summer and played 57 times - the last at the start of 2022.